gohugoio/hugo/docs/content/extras/dynamiccontent.md

 ### Loading local files

-To load local files with the two functions `getJson` and `getCsv`, the source files must reside within Hugo's working directory.
+To load local files with the two functions `getJSON` and `getCSV`, the source files must reside within Hugo's working directory.
 The file extension does not matter but the content.